dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    knowledge.

-   Whether it was not meanly putting England under the banners of Prussia, and taking thereby a dishonorable advantage of the internal perplexity which France was then in, and which in its turn may happen to England, to assume the air of a challenge, which it must be known would not be accepted because there was nothing to make the acceptance necessary.
+   Whether it was not meanly putting England under the banners of Prussia, and taking thereby a dishonourable advantage of the internal perplexity which France was then in, and which in its turn may happen to England, to assume the air of a challenge, which it must be known would not be accepted, because there was nothing to make the acceptance necessary.

    Whether this conduct in the Minister does not mischievously operate to destroy the harmony that appeared to be growing up between the two